shader-slang/spec/proposals/000-cooperative-matrix-2.md

 - This Slice(uint32_t offset0, uint32_t span0, ...);
 - This ClampValue(CoopMatClampMode clampMode, ...);

-The `setBlockSize` function specifies the size of a block, where a block is conceptually similar to a 4x4 block used in texture compression (e.g., DXT).
+The `BlockSize` function specifies the size of a block, where a block is conceptually similar to a 4x4 block used in texture compression (e.g., DXT).

-The `setStride` function defines the number of blocks to the next block in each dimension.
+The `Stride` function defines the number of blocks to the next block in each dimension.
 For the innermost dimension, the stride will be most likely 1, and the next outer dimension will have a stride equal to the number of columns, and so on.

-The `setDimension` function sets the overall size of the tensor in each dimension.
+The `Dimension` function sets the overall size of the tensor in each dimension.

-The `slice` function allows extracting a subset of the tensor by specifying offsets and spans for each dimension, enabling efficient sub-tensor operations.
+The `Slice` function allows extracting a subset of the tensor by specifying offsets and spans for each dimension, enabling efficient sub-tensor operations.

-Finally, the `setClampValue` function configures the clamping behavior using the `CoopMatClampMode` enumeration, which determines how out-of-bound accesses are handled.
+Finally, the `ClampValue` function configures the clamping behavior using the `CoopMatClampMode` enumeration, which determines how out-of-bound accesses are handled.

 ### Generic arguments for TensorView